 - 3 tablespoons protein powder

-- 1/4 cup chopped shredded unsweetened coconut (process for a few seconds to make it grainy instead of shredded)
+- 1/4 cup chopped and shredded unsweetened coconut (process for a few seconds to make it grainy instead of shredded)

 - 1/2 teaspoon baking powder